Separable commutative algebras in equivariant homotopy theory: Introduction

 \subsection{Acknowledgements}

-We thank Bastiaan Cnossen, John Greenlees and Achim Krause for useful conversations.
+We thank Bastiaan Cnossen, John Greenlees, Achim Krause and Phil P\"{u}tzst\"{u}ck for useful conversations.
+We also thank the anonymous referee for their careful reading, helpful comments and for suggesting to consider the classification of normed separable algebras.

-The first and second authors are supported by the SFB 1085 Higher Invariants in Regensburg.
-The third author was supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 427320536 - SFB 1442, as well as under Germany’s Excellence Strategy EXC 2044 390685587, Mathematics Münster: Dynamics-Geometry-Structure. .
+NN was supported by the SFB 1085 Higher Invariants in Regensburg.
+LP is grateful to Max Planck Institute for Mathematics in Bonn for its hospitality and financial support.
+LP was supported by the European Research Council (ERC) under Horizon Europe (grant No.~101042990) and by the SFB 1085 Higher Invariants in Regensburg.
+MR was supported by the Danish National Research Foundation through the Copenhagen Centre for Geometry and Topology (DNRF151) by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) - Project-ID 427320536 - SFB 1442, as well as under Germany’s Excellence Strategy EXC 2044 390685587, Mathematics Münster: Dynamics-Geometry-Structure.